Difference Between ITIL vs DevOps

 - Service strategy: All managers take guidance and create a service strategy which ensures that business can handle all costs and risks that are associated with it.

-- Service Design: It is the stage where business requirements are converted to technical requirements for that service and an architecture is defined for the same.
+- Service Design: It is the stage where business requirements are converted to technical requirements for that service and architecture is defined for the same.

 - Service Transition: Here all assets are managed so as to deliver a service together for integration and testing.